 The last part of the last chapter is for an epilogue.
 As Bilbo sits and writes his memoirs – “There and Back Again, a Hobbits Holiday“, one of Tolkien’s original titles for his work – he is surprised by Gandalf and Balin, dropping in without an appointment just as Bilbo had insisted they do.

 This final interaction starts with a fairly obvious note on the success for all parties, both in terms of gold and largesse: “If Balin noticed that Mr. Baggins’ waistcoat was more extensive (and had real gold buttons), Bilbo also noticed that Balin’ s beard was several inches longer, and his jewelled belt was of great magnificence.”

 The topic of conversation is, naturally enough, the fate of both Dale and Erebor.
 And, in keeping with the optimistic tone, things are going rather well.
 Bard has become a great Lord of men and made the former desolation into a land of milk and honey, and even Lake-town has been rebuilt and prospers.
-But not everybody joins Bard, as Smaug has one more victim to take:
+Very importantly, the author notes that after all the strife we have seen “there was friendship in those parts between elves and dwarves and men“.
+But not everybody joins Bard in all of this, as Smaug has one more victim to take: